warren-gates/code-creator/docs/index.md

 This displays a prompt so other project or library class files can be selected.

 ##### Other Context Sources
-As noted [above][#velocity-context-sources-sources], the following additional sources are available in your Velocity templates
+As noted [above][#velocity-context-sources], the following additional sources are available in your Velocity templates

 The predefined [variables][templateVariables] provided for IntelliJ's File and Code Templates and the following